pydata/pydata-sphinx-theme/docs/community/setup.md

 We follow a [typical GitHub workflow](https://guides.github.com/introduction/flow/)
 of:

-- create a personal fork of this repo
+- create a personal fork and local clone of this repo
-- create a branch
+- create a branch for your contribution
 - open a pull request
 - fix findings of various linters and checks
 - work through code review